Matus-Dubrava/aws/EC2/README.md

 -   **Reserved** - provides you with a capacity reservation, and offer a significant discount on the horly charge for an instance.
 1 Year or 3 Year Terms
     -   applications with steady state or predictable usage
     -   applications that require reserved capacity
-    -   users can make up-front payment sto reduce their total computing costst even further
+    -   users can make up-front payments to reduce their total computing costs even further
         -   Standard RIs (Up to 75% off on-demand)
         -   Convertible RIs (Up to 54% off on-demand) features the capability to change the attributes of the RI as long as the exchange results in creation of Reserved instances of equal or greater value
-        -   Scheduled RIs are available to launh witchin the itme window you reserve.
+        -   Scheduled RIs are available to launch within the time window you reserve.
 This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month
 -   **Spot** - enables you to bid whatever proce you want for instance capacity, providing for even greated savings if your applications have flexible start and end times
     -   applications that have flexible start and end times
     -   applications that are only feasible at very low compute prices